Amir-A664/OpenStream/README.md

 socks5h://127.0.0.1:2086
 ```

 The port is not fixed.
 The installer asks you which SOCKS5 port to use and saves it in `/etc/opst/config.toml`.
+You can also change your selected port again after installation with the `opst changeport` command.

 ---